-According to The Drive, manual windows come standard on the two-door regular cab Silverado 1500, Silverado 2500 HD, and Silverado 3500 HD (which you can customize to feature both manual and power you want).
+The Drive, manual windows come standard on the two-door regular cab Silverado 1500, Silverado 2500 HD, and Silverado 3500 HD (which you can customize to feature both manual and power you want).

 Once you start getting fancy with trim options, you'll be looking exclusively at power windows.

 Power windows can save you some elbow grease and they make drive-thrus a breeze.

 However, these types of windows do have their drawbacks.